Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Introduction

 \section{Introduction}

-Machine learning (ML) has advanced rapidly over the past decade~\citep{Sevilla_2022}, driven largely by the pursuit of improving model efficacy (accuracy metrics).
-This narrow focus has led to increasingly large models that require substantial computational resources and generate significant carbon emissions across their lifecycle~\citep{strubell_energyconsiderations_2019,anthony_carbontracker_2020,luccioni2023estimating}.
+Machine learning (ML) has advanced rapidly over the past decade, driven largely by the pursuit of improving model efficacy (accuracy metrics).
+This narrow focus has led to increasingly large models that require substantial computational resources and generate significant carbon emissions across their lifecycle~\citep{strubell_energyconsiderations_2019,anthony_carbontracker_2020,Sevilla_2022,luccioni2023estimating}.
 As models scale, efficacy gains diminish while costs escalate, underscoring the need to move beyond accuracy as the sole measure.
 A more holistic assessment must balance efficacy with efficiency, capturing not only predictive performance but also compute, energy, and carbon costs~\citep{henderson_2022}.
-This requires exploring trade-offs and identifying strategies that strike a favourable balance, rather than lopsided optimization.
+This requires identifying strategies that strike a favourable balance rather than optimising for accuracy alone.

-Physics-informed ML offers a promising way to achieve this balance.
-Physics priors such as conservations laws, symmetries, or governing equations can be embedded into model design through, e.g., loss terms, architectural layers, or mechanisms.
-This combines the flexibility of data-driven methods with the structure of domain knowledge (Fig.\ref{fig:toy_example}-a).
-As shown in Fig.~\ref{fig:toy_example}-b, a semi-supervised physics-informed neural network (PINN) achieves the best accuracy–carbon trade-off, outperforming both a purely data-driven neural network (NN) and a physics-only PINN (see Sec.~\ref{sec:toy_experiment} for details).
-This example highlights how hybrid approaches can yield superior efficiency without sacrificing efficacy.
+Physics-informed ML offers a promising path towards this balance.
+By embedding prior knowledge about the underlying system directly into the model, one can combine the flexibility of data-driven methods with the structure of domain knowledge, as illustrated in Fig.~\ref{fig:toy_example}-a.
+Prior work has shown that embedding conservation laws, symmetries, or governing equations can reduce the number of trainable parameters~\citep{dutta_aq-pinns_2024, patra_PIKAN_2024}, reduce the amount of training data~\citep{Pestourie_2023, zhong_ECNN_2021, chen2021physics}, and accelerate training convergence~\citep{Brehmer_EquivarianceAtScale_2024, jahani_PINNs_2024}.

+Whether physics-informed ML models can also reduce energy consumption and carbon footprint remains a less explored area.
+Fig.~\ref{fig:toy_example}-b offers a concrete illustration of its potential.
+In a simple experiment on a partial differential equation (PDE) system, we compare three models that share the same underlying architecture but differ in how much they rely on physics through their loss functions: a purely data-driven neural network (NN), an unsupervised physics-informed neural network (PINN) trained solely on PDE residuals, and a semi-supervised PINN combining data and physics.
+The semi-supervised PINN dominates the Pareto front, achieving lower prediction error at a lower carbon cost than either alternative.
+This suggests that striking the right balance between data and physics does not just improve accuracy, but can simultaneously reduce the carbon footprint.
+Full details of this experiment are provided in App.~\ref{app:burgers}.